-In all other countries where Turo is available and in the other Canadian provinces, owners must provide their own commercial rental car liability insurance directly to their customers.
+In all other countries where Turo is available and in the other Canadian provinces, hosts must provide their own commercial rental car liability insurance directly to their guests.
 You may view the countries where Turo is available here.

-The following is a detailed explanation of the ways in which our support and policies will affect owners who choose to forego a protection package via Turo and provide their own rental insurance.
+The following is a detailed explanation of the ways in which our support and policies will affect you if you choose to become a Commercial Host.

-You must file liability and damage claims through your own insurance, and communicate directly with your traveler on claims.
+You must file liability and damage claims through your own insurance and communicate directly with your guests on claims.
 Turo will provide neither coverage for, nor assistance with, damage-related claims.

 If your car is involved in an accident or breaks down, you must use your own roadside service and have the car towed and repaired yourself.
-In the United States and Alberta, Ontario, and Quebec, Canada, if you don’t have roadside assistance, you can request to use Turo’s roadside service for an additional fee of no less than $115.00.
-Turo’s roadside is not available outside of the United States and select provinces of Canada.
+In the United States, the United Kingdom, Germany, and Alberta, Ontario, and Quebec, Canada, if you don’t have roadside assistance, you can request to use Turo’s roadside service for an additional fee of no less than $115.
+Turo’s roadside is not available outside of the United States, United Kingdom, Germany, and select provinces of Canada.

 If your car is returned late, you are able to enforce your own late return policies and fees.
 These must be disclosed in your public vehicle listing.
-We do still encourage you to report to us when a traveler is significantly late with your car, so that we can take the proper account action, such as a suspending them from our service, if appropriate.
+We do still encourage you to report to us when a guest is significantly late with your car so that we can take the proper account action such as a suspending them from our service, if appropriate.

-In the unfortunate and rare case that your vehicle is missing or stolen during a Turo rental, we will not be able to assist you with the investigation or recovery of your vehicle.
+In the unfortunate and rare case that your vehicle is missing or stolen during a Turo booking, we will not be able to assist you with the investigation or recovery of your vehicle.
 You should contact your insurance and your local police department.
-Again, please do alert Turo that your vehicle is missing or stolen, so we can take the appropriate action to remove the traveler from our marketplace.
+Again, please do alert Turo that your vehicle is missing or stolen so we can take the appropriate action to remove the guest from our marketplace.

-Any additional fees, penalties, or costs, including but not limited to, insurance, protection packages, CDW, mileage overages, smoking or cleaning, delivery, young driver, late/early returns, deposits (amount and type), and fuel fees must be reasonable and disclosed to potential customers in advance on the vehicle listing page.
-You may also defer to Turo’s rates if you would prefer to use our Reimbursement tool.
-However, Turo will not provide phone or email support to help you recoup reimbursements.
+Any additional fees, penalties, or costs, including but not limited to, insurance, protection plans, CDW, mileage overages, smoking or cleaning, delivery, young driver, late/early returns, deposits (amount and type), and fuel fees must be reasonable and disclosed to potential guests in advance on the vehicle listing page.
+Turo will not provide phone or email support to help you collect reimbursements.
 You must disclose in your listing what additional fees you charge, or policies or requirements you impose, if any.
 Examples might include imposition of security deposits, refusal to accept debit cards, or additional paperwork that must be signed at pickup.

 Turo will not discuss your account with anyone other than the primary account holder.
 We will not discuss your account with any of your employees.

-You must inform us if you want to provide your traveler with a different vehicle than the one listed on the reservation, per our policy.
+You must inform us if you want to provide your guest with a different vehicle than the one listed on the reservation, per our policy.

-If you choose to provide your own insurance, you will be responsible for enforcing your own policies, fees, and fines.
-All additional fees and policies must be disclosed to the traveler in advance in your public vehicle’s listing.
+If you choose to become a Commercial Host, you will be responsible for enforcing your own policies, fees, and fines.
+All additional fees and policies must be disclosed to the guest in advance in your public vehicle’s listing.